jaredhynes/PaulMillerParkingManager/my-app/README.md

 Intalls all libraries and dependencies that are need to run the front end of the applications

+### `npm i --force`

+In case npm i fails due to problems with one of the libraries/dependencies this will force install the project with possible breaking changes.

 ### `npm run local`

 Runs the app in the development mode.\